capitolmuckrakr/aws_ec2_docker/README.md

 This project will create a remote AWS EC2 instance running the latest LTS version of Ubuntu Linux.
-The latest version of Docker Community Edition will be installed on the instance and a docker user will be created.
+[Docker Community Edition](https://docs.docker.com/install/linux/docker-ce/ubuntu/) will be installed on the instance and a docker user will be created.
 While AWS offers multiple services for running and managing containers, this project is meant to provide a simpler alternative for people who want to explore Docker but aren't sure how to start or just want to run a few containers but can't install Docker on their own computers.

 You'll need to create a new AWS account if you don't have one.